Reviews

 Even though the OLED Displays have the issues mentioned above, they can still be solved.
 For example, if the OLED displays have a burn-in problem.
 To avoid this issue, ASUS (a well-known laptop manufacturing brand) introduced a program in its OLED-equipped notebooks through which the display will be forced to enter dynamic picture mode.
 The main reason for OLED Screen Burn-in is displaying the same (still) picture for a long time, such as the taskbar at the bottom of Windows, which has almost no motions.
 Opening a static web page for a long time is another example that can cause the screen burn-in.

 Another mentioned issue is the battery life which is again easy to handle.
-Reducing the brightness at specific points (of usage) or using common energy-saving options during daily usage can helps in obtaining an extended battery time for a notebook.
+Reducing the brightness at specific points (of usage) or using common energy-saving options during daily usage can help in obtaining an extended battery time for a notebook.

 Even though Windows’ color management is complicated to solve, the problem with it is something that happens rarely, so there is no need to get too worried regarding this issue.